udiptaweb/laravel-multilang/README.md

     protected $translable_cols = ['name'];

-  3. Now to translate use the method as shown below

-    $user = User::find($id)

-    $user->getTranslated('field_name','language')

-    e.g.
-    If you want to translate the field name of user to Hindi, then

-    $user->getTranslated('name','hi')

- 4. Write the methods inside boot method on the model as below
+ 3. Write the methods inside boot method on the model as below

         protected static function boot()